-That light pink border the beginning inspiration for this little blanket.
+That light pink border was the beginning inspiration for this little blanket.
 In addition, if you’ve been around for a while, you know that I love everything and anything blush pink.
 So, when I was trying to come up with a design and color for Natalie’s blanket, I knew I wanted to use Blush pink and only Blush pink for her blanket.
 I also knew I wanted to incorporate smaller, cuter bobbles into the pattern.
 From there, the Little Bobble Blanket came to life!

 *This post contains affiliate links, meaning I may receive a small commission, at NO ADDITIONAL cost to you, from purchases made using the links provided.
 It only helps me continue to bring you blogging content!
 See my disclosure page for more information. *

 The Little Bobble Blanket pattern is a great staple blanket pattern!
 It is worked in 1 seamless piece and has the cutest (and easiest) ruffle border to finish it off.
 The blanket pattern has instructions for 16 different sizes, but it also has instructions so you can make it with any size starting chain so you can create a blanket that is whatever size you need!

 This blanket pattern is perfect for an advanced-beginner crocheter.
 The blanket pattern uses basic stitches as well as a modified bobble stitch that I provide instructions on how to complete.
 I also have pattern notes written at the beginning of the pattern that serve as helpful reminders in the areas that could be tricky.
 Plus, once you get going, it’s a simple 8 row repeat that you can do mindlessly as you’re binging the newest Netflix show or if you’re like me, the Harry Potter movies!